blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 ![cardano-up-list-available](/cardano-up-list-available.png)

-> 💡 Tip: You can see the required packages that will be installed if you install a certain pacakge.
-For example you can see if you install Cardano Node it `Requires: cardano-config, cardano-cli and mithril-client`
+> 💡 Tip: You can see the required packages that will be installed if you install a certain package.
+For example, you can see if you install the Cardano node it `Requires: cardano-config, cardano-cli and mithril-client`

 ![cardano-up-list-available-tip](/cardano-up-list-available-tip.png)